FAQs

 A. Most categories of members of ASE are eligible for nomination*.
 The ideal candidate is a Fellow of the American Society of Echocardiography (FASE), or a person who will achieve FASE by completion of the program; someone willing to invest 15-20 years to help ASE advance its goals and initiatives.

-It is the goal to have at least one participant from each of ASE’s Council specialty areas (cardiac sonography, critical care echocardiography, perioperative echocardiography, vascular ultrasound, and pediatric and congenital heart disease) for a balanced program.
+It is the goal to have at least one participant from each of ASE’s Council specialty areas (cardiac sonography, critical care echocardiography, interventional echocardiography, perioperative echocardiography, vascular ultrasound, and pediatric and congenital heart disease) for a balanced program.

 Q. I am not a physician.
 Can I still participate and will the educational content be pertinent to me?

-A. Yes, the online educational content for the course has been reviewed by members of the Leadership Academy Oversight Committee made up of both Sonographers and Physicians.
+A. Yes, the educational content for the course has been reviewed by members of the Leadership Academy Oversight Committee made up of both Sonographers and Physicians.
 The topics were selected for broad applications to leadership training and will be helpful to all emerging leaders.

-A. June 1, 2022
+A. June 1, 2024

-A. August 1, 2022.
-Participants selected for the program will be notified by October 1, 2022.
+A. August 1, 2024.
+Participants selected for the program will be notified by October 1, 2024.

 Q. What materials are required for nomination?

-A. Letter of nomination from ASE current and/or past Board of Director member; copy of current CV or resume; one additional letter of support (optional); personal statement (under 500 words) on why you are interested in the program and what you can give back to the Society.
+A. Letter of nomination from ASE current and/or past Board of Director member; copy of current CV or resume; up to two additional letter(s) of support; personal statement (under 500 words) on why you are interested in the program and what you can give back to the Society.

 Q. Who can nominate me for the program?